neo4j/neo4j/community/neo4j-blob/readme.md

-## Neo4j-blob: Powerful extension for Neo4j
+## Neo4j-blob: BLOB(binary large object) extension for Neo4j

-Neo4j is the world’s leading Graph Database.
-It enables the programmer work with a flexible network structure of nodes and relationships rather than static tables.

-In Neo4j, the value of string, number, data and so on is well supported.
-However, how to store unstructured data, for example, a picture or a recording?
-Maybe the only way is to store a link for it.

-Neo4j-blob module enhances Neo4j with a set of blob operation functions which makes it possible and convenient to store and use the blob in neo4j.
+Neo4j-blob module enhances Neo4j with a set of blob operation functions which makes it possible and convenient to store and use the BLOB in neo4j.

 ---
-Blobs represent binary streams stored in an EXTERNAL storage (local files system, distributed file system, etc) and can be consumed in streamming manner (offer new bytes on call `next()`).
-However, byte arrays are always stored INSIDE a Neo4j store, and often be fetched as a whole object (thus large byte arrays are not suitable to be stored in Neo4j).
+Blobs represent binary streams stored in an EXTERNAL storage (local files system, distributed file system, etc) and can be consumed in streamming manner (only offer new bytes on calling `next()`).
+Unlike BLOBs, byte arrays are always stored INSIDE a Neo4j store, and often be fetched as a whole object (thus large byte arrays are not suitable to be stored in Neo4j).

-A blob contains two properties: `length` and `mimeType`:
+A BLOB contains two properties: `length` and `mimeType`:

 ```
 trait Blob extends Comparable[Blob] {